joomlatools/logman-easydiscuss/README.md

 * Add
 * Edit
-* Delete

 ### Replies

 * Add
 * Edit
-* Delete

 ## Limitations

-* At the moment and while using the latest stable version of EasyDiscuss at this date (v3.2.9744), delete actions are only logged when deleting items from the fronted interface.
-Events are not triggered when deleting posts and replies from the backend.
+* At the moment and while using the latest stable version of EasyDiscuss at this date (v4.0.10), delete actions are not supported since no data is provided when triggering the onContentAfterDelete event.